a-edwaar/random-comments/README.md

 - Express server which hosts an index.html file and API routes
 - A PostgreSQL DB hosted in the cloud with Supabase
 - Server and tests written in typescript
-- Frontend uses Vanilla JS
+- Frontend uses Vanilla JS and ReactJS (for upvotes)
 - Frontend styled with Tailwind CSS

 ### Run locally